Shields

 Berek touches my shoulder, and I calm down.

-“where did you hear that name?” asks Mayla.
+“Where did you hear that name, Yagrin?” asks Mayla.

-Berek and I each locate and select one of the items from an index, and watch as the machine forms two hand weapons.
+Berek and I each find and load one of the plans, and watch as the machine forms two hand weapons.

 She puts a flexible cap on my head.